Among all the leadership styles, the autocratic leadership style is the one with the poor rep. But is it truly as bad as it is made out to be?

 2. Jeff Bezos

-The founder of Amazon practices a mix of autocratic and transformational leadership styles.
+The founder of Amazon practice leadership with a mix of autocratic and transformational styles.
 Bezos is a highly structured person who has made Amazon what it is today.
 The high and rigorous standards set by Bezos have turned the Amazon business model into a massive success.

 3. Steve Jobs